iCliniq Logo

 What Are the Common Causes of Ear Infection?

-There are various conditions that can cause earache; some of them include injury, infection, or pain that may be referred from other parts.
-Causes of the ear ache can include:
+Various conditions can cause earache; some of them include injury, infection, or pain that may be referred from other parts.
+Causes of the earache can include:

-An ear infection is mostly caused due to infection of the part of the ear behind the eardrum, that is, the middle ear.
-Ear infection term mostly refers to the term otitis media.
-Anyone can get an ear infection, adults and children both, but ear infections are very common in children.
+• Ear Infection - An ear infection is mostly caused by an infection of the part of the ear behind the eardrum, that is, the middle ear.
+Ear infection mostly refers to the term otitis media.
+Anyone can get an ear infection, but ear infections are very common in children.
 In most cases, ear infection clears on its own, and the doctors might prescribe painkillers for the same.
-In case the ear infection is not resolved or worsened, then the doctors will prescribe antibiotics for the same.
-In children of age younger than two years, antibiotics are required for treating ear infections.
+If the ear infection is not resolved or worsened, then the doctors will prescribe antibiotics for the same.
+In children younger than two years, antibiotics are required for treating ear infections.

 Other causes include: